Classes at the Fort Bragg campus are canceled Thursday, Sept. 29, due to inclement weather. Learn more >

-The Advance Course is comprised of junior and senior level classes and requires students to commit to a military obligation prior to entering the course.
-Once enrolled in the Advance Course, Cadets participate in academic classes and leadership labs each semester and also attend a 30 day Leadership Development Assessment Course located at Fort Lewis, Washington, during the summer of their junior/senior year.
+The Advance Course is comprised of junior and senior level classes and requires students to commit to a military obligation prior to entering the program.
+Once enrolled in the Advance Course, Cadets participate in academic classes and leadership labs each semester and also attend a 30 day Leadership Development Assessment Course located at Fort Knox, Kentucky, during the summer of their junior/senior year.
 In order to enroll in the Advance Course, an individual must:

 Upon completion of the Advance Course and successful graduation from the university, Cadets receive their commission as a United States Army Officer and subsequently begin a career in either the Active Army or Reserve/National Guard.

 Wed, 28 Sep 2016